KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### 1 · The Gradient of Mind

-At the centropic pole (🔺) resides the **Architect or Sage**, operating through the Form Layer, L₄ (DP / DL).
-This cognition is in pure attunement with ⚫ Aion, originating coherent pattern in archetypal space and shaping it into lawful structure.
+At the centropic pole (🔺) resides the **Architect or Sage**, centered in reflexive consciousness at L₃ (DS / DM) and resonant with the Form Layer, L₄ (DP / DL).
+This cognition originates coherent pattern through individuated participation in archetypal structure.

 The **Seeker (🔸)** moves acclivously across the reflexive and personal strata, L₂–L₃ (SS / SM ↔ DS / DM).
 Here, intent is veracious and comprehension is emergent.
 The Seeker acts as an agent of synthesis, translating personal experience into centropic understanding and integrating resonance from the supernal layers.